DanielJRaine/rails-api-relationships-diagnostic/diagnostic.md

   A Tune has many Musicians, through Setlists

   (individual tunes, not organized with a setlist)
-  A Musician has many Tunes
+  A Tune has many Musicians
-  A Tune belongs to a Musician
+  A Musician belongs to a Tune

 ```